ElliotRedhead/PrintCrate/README.md

 - [Pillow](https://pillow.readthedocs.io/en/stable/) to enable compatibility across image file formats.
 - [Psycopg2](https://pypi.org/project/psycopg2/) to enable the PostgreSQL database to function with Django.
 - [Coverage](https://coverage.readthedocs.io/en/coverage-5.1/) to have visibility on what code had automated testing.
-- [Sweetify](https://pypi.org/project/sweetify/) for improved modal displays.
-- [autopep8](https://pypi.org/project/autopep8/) for automatic formatting of Python code for PEP-8 style conformity.
+- [black](https://pypi.org/project/black/) for auto-formatting of Python code.
-- [pylint](https://pypi.org/project/pylint/) as a primary linting tool for Python.
+- [flake8](https://pypi.org/project/flake8/) as a primary linting tool for Python.
 - [eslint](https://eslint.org/) as a primary linting tool for JavaScript.
 - [Balsamiq](https://balsamiq.com/) for wireframe creation.
 - [BootstrapDetectBreakPoint.js](https://cdn.jsdelivr.net/npm/bootstrap-detect-breakpoint/) for a lightweight, ready-made solution to detect current display breakpoint.